Skip to content

 One of the misconceptions that I’ve witnessed when discussing this topic is that of considering abstraction as a way to make hard problems easier by “hiding complexity”.
 This belief is probably induced by some confusion between the concept of hard and that of complex, which are often used as synonyms in computer programming.
 But they are not the same thing, and one does not necessarily imply the other.

 Put simply, hardness relates to the difficulty (measured by a cost) in implementing a solution to a problem, even if the problem is conceptually simple to understand.
 For example, it is not difficult to understand how to travel into space from Earth using the rocket equation and Newton’s Laws of motion and gravitation.
-However, building a spaceship and shooting it into Mars is a pretty hard task.
+However, building a spaceship and shooting it into Mars is a pretty hard task due to limitations in resources, technology, etc.

 Complexity refers to the difficulty in understanding how a problem arises because it’s made up of many interdependent smaller problems, despite the smaller problems being simple to understand individually.
 Predicting the behavior of a single person in specific circumstances is not difficult given enough knowledge of its character.
-On the other hand, understanding how an entire population may act following economic or technological changes is rather challenging.
+On the other hand, understanding how an entire population may act following specific events is rather challenging.

 To deal with hardness we need suitable technology that allows us to simplify the implementation of a solution, or even make it feasible altogether.
 To deal with complexity we need an holistic approach to problem solving to opportunely represent and study the dynamics of a phenomenon.